chevah/geck/content/defects-tech-debt.rst

   system or testing infrastructure, but are not defects in the actual product.

-For some defects, fixing them is a lot of work and its impact is minor as maybe our customers will never use the product in a way to trigger the bug.
+For some defects, fixing them is a lot of work and their impact is minor as maybe our customers will never use the product in a way to trigger the bug.
 In this case, we create a ticket with type `bug` and add it in the backlog.